philwild/infosecdocs/docs/README.md

    **Splunk Cloud**

    Within Splunk Cloud, the InfoSec app cannot be self-installed and requires a support request to be raised through Splunk's [Support Portal](https://splunkcommunities.force.com).
-Request that the app is instaled on the Search Head.
+Request that the app is installed on the Search Head.

    One of the supporting apps (The Common Information Model CIM app) also needs to be installed through a support request.
 Log the installation of this app within the same request.